agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/battling-clutter.md

 ## Conclusion

 One must always diligently fight against clutter.
-Don’t leave it in “just in case”.
+Don't leave it in “just in case”.
 Unused code is a liability, not an asset.

 :::tip[Key Takeaway]